 It has always been agreed that this cost will be increased if we postpone security testing following software implementation or deployment.
 In the earlier stages, security tests must be carried out in the SDLC life cycle.
 Let us look at the appropriate security procedures for each SDLC stage.
 For the input areas, the Tester can inspect the maximum lengths.
 This limitation can – not allow a hacker to include such malicious scripts.

-• Requirements security assessment and abuse/misuse check.
+- Requirements security assessment and abuse/misuse check.

-• Analysis of security hazards for design.
+- Analysis of security hazards for design.
 Test Plan development, including safety testing.

 Top 10 Open Source Security Testing Tools

 Wapiti is a powerful web application security test tool for assessing your web application safety.
-It carries out ‘ black box testing ‘ to check for potential vulnerabilities in web applications.
+It conducts ‘ black box testing ‘ to check for potential vulnerabilities in web applications.
 It scans the web pages and injects testing information to monitor the safety deficiency during the testing phase.
 Wapiti defines multiple vulnerabilities for the support of GET and POST HTTP attacks.
 Wapiti is an application for commands that is difficult for beginners but simple for professionals.
-Therefore, the software needs a full command understanding.
+Therefore, the software needs a complete command understanding.

-Features of Wapiti
+Features of Wapiti:

-• XSS Injection
+- XSS Injection

-• Database Injection
+- Database Injection

-• Detection of Command Execution.
+- Detection of Command Execution.

 - Injection CRLF

 2. Zed Attack Proxy